 - 9.100 Necessary mitigating measures to improve public transport infrastructure and services may be secured where this would reasonably relate to a development, whilst the introduction of car club schemes in larger developments may also contribute to reducing levels of private car ownership in the town (the need for car club provision in new developments will generally be informed by the agreed findings of a Travel Plan).
-The inclusion of electric charging points in residential plots, employment developments and commercial car parks are also considered a sustainable measure that can help to reduce greenhouse gas emissions in line with the aims of the National Planning Policy Framework.
-The provision of charging points for electric vehicles within new developments should be made in accordance with the Suffolk Guidance for Parking (November 2014). - 9.101 In proposals for the development of 10 or more dwellings, 1,000 sq. m or more of non-residential floorspace or where more than 50 people would be employed, the Council will require a Transport Assessment to be undertaken to include an assessment of the likely impact on the local highway network.
+Criterion f. of the policy would not be applied unreasonably if limited parts of a development were unavoidably slightly further than 400m from public transport.
+The inclusion of electric vehicle charging points in residential plots, employment developments and commercial car parks are also considered a sustainable measure that can help to reduce greenhouse gas emissions in line with the aims of the National Planning Policy Framework.
+The provision of charging points for electric vehicles within new developments should be made in accordance with the Suffolk Guidance for Parking (November 2014). - (new paragraph) The Council promotes the provision of car club spaces due to their proven ability to reduce car ownership and, in particular, second car ownership.
+Similarly, wherever viable, the Council will seek low emission vehicle infrastructure.
+This may include, but is not limited to, active electric vehicle (EV) charging points or the infrastructure required to provide these in the future.
+New developments should plan for the future installation of charging points for all private off-street residential parking.
+This entails the provision of ducting and sufficient passive capacity for easy connection to the electricity network.

+Whereas active capacity pertains to fully installed EV charging points, passive capacity is defined as the electrical and distribution board capacity necessary for future installation. - (new paragraph) Additionally, new developments containing communal residential parking facilities should aim to deliver active charging capacity for 20 per cent of all spaces, with a further 20 per cent of spaces provided with passive capacity for future installation.
+Following similar lines, retail related parking should deliver 10 percent active and 10 percent passive spaces, and employment related parking should secure 20 percent active and 10 percent passive spaces.
+In terms of car club spaces, 100 per cent of such spaces should have the passive capacity for eventual EV charging.
+Further details of the Council's EV and car club approach are to be outlined in the emerging Low Emissions Strategy Supplementary Planning Document. - 9.101 In proposals for the development of 10 or more dwellings, 1,000 sq. m or more of non-residential floorspace or where more than 50 people would be employed, the Council will normally require a Transport Assessment to be undertaken to include an assessment of the likely impact on the local highway network.
 A long term management strategy (Travel Plan) to increase sustainable patterns of travel to a site will also be secured in some instances. - 9.102 Where a development is likely to have an impact on an Air Quality Management Area or other sensitive area, an assessment of the air quality impacts of the development will be needed with appropriate mitigation measures proposed as necessary.
 Confirmation on the level and extent of transport and highways reports that would be required to support development proposals can be found within the Council's Validation Checklist.